Agent Editor

 After defining the model, define the Agent document and configure the prompts and context.
 This configuration is mandatory for the agent to run.

-Defining an agent is also document-based and can be configured using the Agent editor:
+Defining an agent is also document-based and can be configured using Agent Editor:

 - Add an Agent document from the App Explorer at the module level.
-Right-click on the module or folder where you want to create your Model document, select Add other and find Agent in the bottom section.
+Right-click the module or folder where you want to create your Agent document, then select Add other > Agent.

-- Select a Module document for an agent to call a text generation resource.
+- Select a Model document for an agent to call a text generation resource.

-- Configure the System prompt and User prompt for task-style execution.
-In these prompts, define placeholders with double braces (for example,
+- Configure the System prompt.
+Additionally, define a User prompt for task-style execution.
+In both prompts, include placeholders with double braces (for example,

 - Optionally, adjust the Model settings as needed (maximum tokens, temperature, and TopP), based on the supported ranges of the model provider.